-You may request details of personal information we hold about you under the Data Protection Act 2018 or make a complaint please write to the address below.
+You may request details of personal information we hold about you under the Data Protection Act 2018, or you can make a complaint.
+To do this, please write to the address below.

-If you would like to unsubscribe at any time please contact our Information Governance Lead at the address below.
-If using our digital programme and you would like to stop your data from automatically uploading to the audit database then please visit the settings section of the digital programme.
+If you would like to unsubscribe or have your data deleted from any of our records at any time please contact our Information Governance Lead at the address below.
+If using our digital programme and you would like to stop your data from automatically uploading to the audit database, or you would like to permanently delete your data, then please visit the settings section of the digital programme.

 Transparency Statement – National Data Opt-out

 How the NHS and care services use your information – X-PERT Health is one of many organisations working in the health and care system to improve care for patients and the public.
 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.
 The information collected about you when you use these services can also be used and provided to other organisations for purposes beyond your individual care, for instance to help with:

 - improving the quality and standards of care provided